General Standards of Conduct

 - Assistance identifying an advocate to help secure additional resources or assistance including off-campus and community advocacy, support and services

-- Issue a full, partial, or modified persona non grata (PNG) to the Responding Party if appropriate
+- Issue a full, partial, or modified persona non grata (PNG) directive to the Respondent if appropriate

 - Any other remedy that can be tailored to the involved individuals to achieve the goals of this policy

-The College will work with the Reporting Party to identify what interim measures are appropriate in the short term, and will continue to work collaboratively throughout the College’s process and as needed thereafter to assess whether the instituted measures are effective and, if not, what additional or different measures are necessary to keep the victim safe.
-The Reporting Party and Responding Party will be notified in writing of any or all Interim Measures.
+The College will work with the Complainant and the Respondent to identify what interim measures are appropriate in the short term, and will continue to work collaboratively throughout the College’s process and as needed thereafter to assess whether the instituted measures are effective and, if not, what additional or different measures are necessary.
+The Complainant and Respondent will be notified in writing of any or all Interim Measures that involve a Title IX case.

 Section VII: Resources for Victims of Domestic Violence, Dating Violence, Sexual Assault & Stalking

-DPS can assist a victim who is seeking out a Sexual Assault Nurse Examiner (SANE) at the Gettysburg Hospital Emergency Department.
-SANEs are trained to provide counseling, perform the examination to retrieve forensic evidence and screen the victim for pregnancy and sexually transmitted infections (STI).
+DPS can assist an individual who is seeking out a Sexual Assault Nurse Examiner (SANE) at the Gettysburg Hospital Emergency Department.
+SANEs are trained to provide counseling, perform the examination to retrieve forensic evidence, and screen the victim for pregnancy and sexually transmitted infections (STI).
+Other off-campus resources are also available as listed below.

 Other off-campus resources are also available as listed below.